crazyyy/bestvpn/wordpress/wp-content/plugins/responsive-lightbox/readme.txt

 == Upgrade Notice ==

-= 1.5.6 =
+= 1.5.7 =
-* New: Option to conditionally load scripts and styles only on pages that have images or galleries in post content.
+* New: Romanian translation, thanks to [Victor Chiritoiu](http://contacter.ro)
+* Fix: Tos "R" Us pagination thumbnails and pause on hover settings not working
+* Tweak: Scripts and styles versioning, for better cache handling